erikooo123/veeam-task/README.md

 # React + TypeScript + Vite

-This project is a React application built with TypeScript and Vite, featuring a form configuration system.
+This project is a React application built with TypeScript and Vite, featuring a simple JSON to form system.

 ## 🚀 Quick Start